 Specialist in Low Vision and Blindness, PreK-12

-One of 35 programs in visual impairment in the U.S. and one of the only undergraduate LVB programs in the country.
+One of 33 programs in visual impairment in the U.S. and one of only eight undergraduate LVB programs in the country.

 Newly revised curriculum that includes an extensive emphasis on assistive technology.
 The LVB Program is one of the only vision programs in the country that provides an intensive level of low vision and blindness-specific assistive technology training and support to proactively address the critical shortage of vision personnel with assistive technology expertise.